zdravkov/kendo-docs/getting-started/framework/globalization/dateformatting.md

 - "s" - The second, from 0 through 59.
 - "ss" - The second, from 00 through 59.
 - "tt" - The AM/PM designator.
+- "yy" - The last two characters from year value.
+- "yyyy" - The year full value.